dreamcatcher-tech/network/Inbox/2025-04-27 1435 guaranteeing we have the last commit.md

 OPFS is shared between pages, so any page would see the same thing.
 Perhaps a leader should be nominated to write to the disk, so that two pages don't attempt to overwrite each other ?

+writing the msgpack messages straight to disk would be idea ? less processing. could pass back the msgpack item attached as a symbol to the object we parsed in ? or we can allow the msgpack stream to be tapped ?